eseidel/space_traders/README.md

 * Confirm planRoute is using PriorityQueue correctly.

 Early Game:
-* Could ask the intial probe to sit still, or come back to buy ships for you.
-  Currently that breaks because it doesn't have prices to buy from.
-  Also breaks contract trading to not have price data.
-  Could have it just explore the initial system and then go sit?
 * Probe should probably stay close to the main system to help find trades?

 Earning: